snap-stanford/snap-python/doc/source/reference/composite.rst

 classified as TPair objects.

 .. class:: TPair()
-           TPair(val1, val2)
+           TPair(Val1, Val2)

-   Createsa TPair object consisting of the two values, if provided.
-If *val1* and *val2* are not given, the default value for each of their respective types is used.
+   Creates a TPair object consisting of the two values, if provided.
+If *Val1* and *Val2* are not given, the default value for each of their respective types is used.

    The TPair constructor cannot be directly used.
 To create a TPair object, the correct constructor must be chosen, which indicates the types of both the values in the pair.